Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 | PIC24 (Hub + DPS + IoT Plug and Play) | 26.15KB | 0 | 103.61KB | 10.57KB
 | PIC24 Telemetry only | 2.58KB | 0 | 74.16KB | 8.26KB

-<br>This table will be expanded as new Hardware samples become available.<br>
+This table will be expanded as new hardware samples become available.

 ## Examples